lconti97/the-vault/the-vault.md

 ## Preparation
 Unlike many of the other encounters, there is no single boss in The Vault, so there is no real need to have any particular class combination.
 Supers that deal high damage in a short time might be helpful for the Might of Rivens and Eye of Rivens.

-A shotgun like the Ikelos SG may be helpful for dealing with the powerful weapons, as would Sleeper Simulant.
+A shotgun like the Ikelos SG may be helpful for dealing with the powerful enemies, as would Sleeper Simulant.
 Encounters are mostly close-quarters, making Whisper of the Worm not at its best.

 ## Locations
 Upon entering the encounter room, you’ll first see a large sphere in the center of the chamber.
 This is surrounded by three pressure plates built into the ground.
 Each plate is adjacent to a side chamber.
 One of them has a large rock in the center, another has a tree in its center, and the last has stairs descending to the center of the side chamber.
 They are commonly referred to as rock, tree (or forest), and stairs, respectively.
 Each of these side chambers has a tunnel that connects it to each of the other two side chambers.